|How To Get a Job in Australia

 - Do visit the various Australian job websites BEFORE deciding to emigrate to familiarise yourself with the job opportunities in your field.

-- Do apply for your permanent residence visas.
+- Do check eligibility and, where possible, apply for your permanent residence visas.
 Very important.
-Prospective employers will ask about your immigration status and having your residence visas (or at least being in the application process) is a "prerequisite" for many Australian job vacancies.
+Prospective employers will ask about your immigration status and having your residence visas (or at least being knowledgable about the application process) is a "prerequisite" for many Australian job vacancies.

 - Do start applying for advertised job vacancies from OVERSEAS, but only 1 to 12 weeks before a possible start date or a visit to Australia.